alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 Upstream is the default phase for constraints and derivations; upstream computations do *not* require an annotation.
 You can think of the *compiler-optimized* order for *downstream* computations as the opposite of *upstream*: from **bottom-to-top**.
-This often applies, as expressions for have that immediate implication.
+This often applies, as expressions have that immediate implication.
 For example, take this `Table` reference:
 ```js
 'Table': text -> ^ ^ ^ .'Management' .'Tables'[]
 ```

-The `Management` group has be specified before `Table` in the model, as the code expresses an upstream reference.
+The `Management` group has been specified before `Table` in the model, as the code expresses an upstream reference.
 Because of that, the expression for the reference set `Orders` must be a downstream reference (opposite direction in the model).
 Therefore, the language requires the `downstream` annotation.

 Computations can depend on earlier computed values.
-Thus, values that are computed in earlier phase, or values that are computed earlier according to the model-traversal order.
+Thus, values that are computed in an earlier phase, or values that are computed earlier according to the model-traversal order.
-For example, the `Table` reference are computed in phase 1.
+For example, the `Table` reference is computed in phase 1.
 Therefore, references in a reference-set of `Orders` are available in phase 2.
 The `'Number of orders'` is an upstream derivation evaluated in phase 3: it can depend on the reference set.